 As always...click on any of the pictures to view a larger image.

 Select & Prepare The Turkey

 Choose a 12-14 pound turkey and thaw according to the package directions.
 Remove and discard any leg restraint, then remove the giblets from the neck cavity and the neck from the body cavity.
 Trim away large areas of fat or excess skin around the body cavity.
 Rinse thoroughly inside and out, and pat dry with paper towels.

 Photo 1 shows the 12.08 pound, natural free range turkey I used for this recipe.

 Brining is the process of soaking meat in a mixture of water, salt, sugar and seasonings for several hours to several days, depending on the type and size of meat.
 Brining adds flavor and moisture to turkey and works well with other types of meat, too.
 You can learn more about the process by visiting the All About Brining page.

 To brine a whole turkey, you need to:

-See All About Brining and Food Grade Plastic Containers For Brining for information about selecting an appropriate container, including alternatives like ice chests or turkey roasting bags inside non-food safe containers.
+See All About Brining and Food Grade Plastic Containers For Brining for information about selecting an appropriate container, including alternatives like coolers or turkey roasting bags inside non-food safe containers.
 Keep in mind that the bigger the container you use, the more brine you'll have to make, so try to match the size of the container to the turkey.